The Great South West Walk. Portland. Victoria.

 walks that this internationally renowned walking track has to offer, as it is easy to access the walk from many locations.

-The GSWW is located at the Western Gateway to the Great Ocean Road, approximately midway between Adelaide and Melbourne and because
+The GSWW is located at the Western Gateway to the Great Ocean Road, approximately midway between Adelaide and Melbourne

-of its remote locality and size, does not have overcrowding issues.
+and because of its remote locality and size, does not have overcrowding issues.

 our walker liaison co-ordinator during your planning

-or prior to your arrival.
+and prior to your arrival.